justinchoi001/liferay-learn-0/commerce/developer/tutorial/implementing-a-new-basic-payment-method/README.md

     >Note: This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.

-1. Confirm the deployment in the Liferay console.
+1. Confirm the deployment in the Liferay Docker container console.

     ```bash
     STARTED com.acme.b1c3.internal.commerce.payment.method_1.0.0